paritytech/helm-charts/charts/node/README.md

 - `node.collator.relayChainPrometheus.*` -> `node.collatorRelayChain.prometheus.*`

 The following flags are now invalid if they were previously set in `node.flags` or `node.collator.relayChainFlags`.
-An error will be thrown if any of those flags is set directly.
+An error will be thrown if any of those flags are set directly.

 - `--name`
 - `--base-path`